cardinalitypuzzles/cardboard/README.md

 * Seamlessly supports (almost) any puzzle hunt structure
 * Create and assign tags to puzzles
 * Quickly search and filter on puzzle names, rounds, and tags
 * Remote-friendly!
-Real-time updates on how recently each puzzle's sheet was active, and who's currently working on it
+Real-time display of what everyone's working on at any time

 ### Integrations

+#### Google Sheets

 * Creates a Google Sheet for new puzzles automatically
+* Real-time display of how active each puzzle's sheet is, and who's currently editing it
+* Cleans up unneeded sheets and automatically transfers answers into metapuzzle sheets

+#### Discord
-* Creates and manages Discord channels for each puzzle
+* Creates, manages, and archives Discord voice + text channels for each puzzle
-* TODO: does it do more than just channel management?
-* Chrome extension (TODO: what does this do)
-* TODO: check with others if there's anything else
+* Announces new puzzles in a central channel
+* Keeps tags synced with Discord roles
+* Automatically `@mention` interested hunters when a puzzle with a specific tag is unlocked

 ### Other

+* Chrome extension to add new puzzles with one click
 * Supports answer queues (anyone can submit answers to the queue, but only admins can mark them as correct)
 * Dark and light modes